ARCHITECTURE & URBAN PHOTOGRAPHY

 Class Size: three to four students

 Course Expectations: students are to produce 2 prints a class during the course (8"x10" or larger}.
 Printing costs are not included in the course fee.

 Location: ViewPoint Gallery, 1475 Bedford Highway, Bedford, Halifax, NS

 Requirements: Students must have previous photography experience, and must be familiar with working in the control modes (Program, Aperture, Shutter or Manual).
 Photo 101 is recommended.
 Students must have a digital camera (compact or SLR);a tripod is recommended, as are additional lenses, remote/cable releases, filters etc., all of which can enhance the enjoyment and possibilities of the course.

-Students who have not completed the Photoshop for Photographers or Illuminating Lightroom I & II courses should contact Eric Boutilier-Brown prior to registration to ensure their skill level is sufficient to fulfill the course expectations.
+Students should be comfortable with post production basics in Adobe Photoshop Lightroom, or Adobe Photoshop.
+Students who have not completed the Illuminating Lightroom courses should contact Eric Boutilier-Brown prior to registration to ensure their skill level is sufficient to fulfill the course expectations.